tmtxt/tmtxt.github.com/_posts/2021-05-09-mistakes-of-software-developer-favor-nosql-over-sql-part-3.md

 <!-- more -->

 SQL, on the other hand, is built for complex data structure with efficient join ability.
 I would say it is suitable for almost other cases 😂.
-If I am building a product, very likely, my answer will be SQL.
+If I am building a new product, very likely, my answer will be SQL, except for some very particular reasons.

 - Most business will become more and more complicated, no doubt.
 You can never live without relational model or join ability.
 Let me repeat it: NEVER EVER.